rertzer/kfs/README.md

 - interrupts handling (hardware and software)
 - clock handling

-## Build from sources
+# Build from sources

-### Requirements
+## Requirements

 - Docker
-- Qemu
+- QEMU
 - GDB

-### Compiling
+## Compiling

 - Compiling the kernel requires a cross-compiler for the i386 architecture.
-- Our cross-compiler is build in a Docker.
-- You will need to build it:
+Our cross-compiler is in a docker that will be downloaded automatically, unless you prefer to build it locally with: `make build_docker`.
-  - `make build_docker`
-- You can then build the kernel:
+- The kernel is build with the command: `make`.
-  - `make`
-- and start the kernel on Qemu:
+- To run the kernel on QEMU:
   - using the iso (start with Grub): `make start_iso`
   - or the binary (skip Grub): `make start_bin`

-### Debug
+## Debug

-- for debugging, you can start a gdb session
+- For debugging, you can start a gdb session.
-- gdb will run in a separate window
+- GDB will run in a separate window.
-- a default breakpoint is put on kernel_main()
+- A default breakpoint is put on kernel_main.
 - `make debug`

-## terminal
+# terminal

 Up to 8 terminals are available.

-### terminal shortcuts
+## terminal shortcuts

 - C^ left: previous terminal
 - C^ right: next terminal
 - C^ [: switch foregroud color
 - C^ ]: switch background color

-### terminal builtins
+## terminal builtins

 - echo
   - `echo <oneword>`